parmazip/monobase/apps/website/CONTRIBUTING.md

 import { Metadata } from 'next'

 export const metadata: Metadata = {
-  title: 'Find a Pharmacist - Parmazip',
+  title: 'Find a Pharmacist - Monobase',
   description: 'Search and book appointments with licensed pharmacists',
   openGraph: {
-    title: 'Find a Pharmacist - Parmazip',
+    title: 'Find a Pharmacist - Monobase',
     description: 'Search and book appointments with licensed pharmacists', },
 }